 Progress Kemp products optimize web and application infrastructure as defined by high-availability, high-performance, flexible scalability, security and ease of management.
 They maximize the total cost-of-ownership for web infrastructure, while enabling flexible and comprehensive deployment options.

 This document describes the Command Line Interface (CLI) to the LoadMaster.
 It describes in detail how to configure the various features of the LoadMaster using the CLI.

-This document is intended to help anyone who wishes to configure the Kemp LoadMaster using the CLI.
+This document is intended to help anyone who wishes to configure the LoadMaster using the CLI.

 The Command Line Interface allows users to interface with the LoadMaster using a command line shell or a menu-based series of options.

-If you have a hardware LoadMaster, you will need a PC to connect via COM+ (Console) port with a terminal emulation application, or a standard VGA and keyboard.
+If you have a hardware LoadMaster, you will need a PC to connect using a COM+ (Console) port with a terminal emulation application, or a standard VGA and keyboard.
 Use a null modem cable (reversal) to connect the COM+ port to the LoadMaster COM port on the rear of the unit.

 The COM+ settings should be 115200,8,N,1.

 Starting with LoadMaster Version 7.2.47, it is possible to connect directly to the LoadMaster serial console in all cloud deployments that support direct serial console access (AWS, for example, currently does not provide direct access to the console).
 Access to the console allows you to use the CLI and to reset the 'bal' administrative password, as explained in this document.
 [In previous releases, cloud users could only use the CLI over SSH, and could not use the console to reset the administrative password.]

-After initially deploying and powering on a LoadMaster, ideally the IP address of the LoadMaster will be obtained via DHCP.
+After initially deploying and powering on a LoadMaster, ideally the IP address of the LoadMaster will be obtained using DHCP.

-If the IP address has not been obtained via DHCP, or if the address details of the LoadMaster need to be changed, the console can be used to configure the IP address of the LoadMaster, the default gateway address and the name server addresses.
+If the IP address has not been obtained using DHCP, or if the address details of the LoadMaster need to be changed, the console can be used to configure the IP address of the LoadMaster, the default gateway address and the name server addresses.
 To go through this menu, simply log in to the console using the default username and password (bal and 1fourall).